Updated July 6, 2023

 How Does It Work?

-- Juridical Double Taxation: This kind of double taxation occurs when the country of origin and the country of residence taxable entities.
+- Juridical Double Taxation: This kind of taxation occurs when the country of origin and residence are taxable entities.
 In the case of a company headquartered in the United States of America with its operations spread across the United Kingdom, for example, the company’s arm in the UK would be earning profits in the UK, which would be repatriated to the company’s home country – the USA.
 As a result, the UK arm would be required to pay taxes on its earnings in the UK.
 While the profits repatriated to the USA might also be taxed as per US taxation laws, leading to the profits being taxed twice – in the UK and the USA.